Weak mixing directions in non-arithmetic Veech surfaces: Preliminaries

-Beyond arithmetic surfaces (cover of the torus ramified over one point) the first examples of Veech surfaces are the translations surfaces $S_n$ associated to the billiard in the regular polygon with $n$ sides $P_n \subset \R^2$ which is built from $P_n$ ($n$ even) or from the disjoint union of $P_n$ and $-P_n$ ($n$ odd)~\cite{Veech89}.
+Beyond arithmetic surfaces (covers of the torus ramified over one point) the first examples of Veech surfaces are the translation surfaces $S_n$ associated to the billiard in the regular polygon with $n$ sides $P_n \subset \R^2$.
+The surface $S_n$ is built from $P_n$ ($n$ even) or from the disjoint union of $P_n$ and $-P_n$ ($n$ odd)~\cite{Veech1989}.
 In either case, $S_n$ is defined by identifying every side of $P_n$ with the unique other side (of either $P_n$ or $-P_n$ according to the parity of $n$) parallel to it, via translations.
-For them, the Veech group as well as the trace field was computed by Veech. \begin{theorem}[\cite{Veech89}] Let $S_n$ be the Veech surface associated to the billiard in the regular polygon with $n$ sides: \begin{enumerate} \item if $n$ is odd, the Veech group of $S_n$ is the triangle group $\Delta(2,n,\infty)$ with trace field $\Q[\cos(\pi/n)]$, \item if $n$ is even, the Veech group of $S_n$ is the triangle group $\Delta(n/2,\infty,\infty)$ with trace field $\Q[\cos(2\pi/n))]$. \end{enumerate} \end{theorem} Notice that for $n$ even, $\Delta(n/2,\infty,\infty)$ is a subgroup of index $2$ of $\Delta(2,n,\infty)$.
+For them, the Veech group as well as the trace field was computed by Veech. \begin{theorem}[\cite{Veech1989}] Let $S_n$ be the Veech surface associated to the regular polygon with $n$ sides.
+Then \begin{enumerate} \item if $n$ is odd, the Veech group of $S_n$ is the triangle group $\Delta(2,n,\infty)$ with trace field $\Q[\cos(\pi/n)]$; \item if $n$ is even, the Veech group of $S_n$ is the triangle group $\Delta(n/2,\infty,\infty)$ with trace field $\Q[\cos(2\pi/n))]$. \end{enumerate} \end{theorem} Notice that for $n$ even, $\Delta(n/2,\infty,\infty)$ is a subgroup of index $2$ of $\Delta(2,n,\infty)$.
+Other examples with triangle groups as Veech groups were discovered by Ward~\cite{Ward1998} and Bouw-M\"oller~\cite{BouwMoeller2010}.
+Some of them are obtained from billiards and a general construction with polygon gluings is provided in~\cite{Hooper2012}.
+See also the article of Wright~\cite{Wright2013} which explains these constructions in terms of Schwarz triangle maps.

-Calta~\cite{Calta2004} and McMullen~\cite{McMullen2003} made a classification of Veech surfaces in genus $2$.
-In the stratum $\MM_2(1,1)$ there is only one non arithmetic Veech surface which may be built from the decagon (the surface $S_{10}$).
-In the stratum $\MM_2(2)$, there is a countable family of Veech surfaces that have quadratic trace fields (the family includes $S_5$ and $S_8$).
-They are all obtained from billiards in a rectangular L-shape table.
-But for those examples, the structure of the Veech group is rather mysterious.
-Other surfaces with quadratic trace field were discovered by McMullen~\cite{McMullen2006} in the strata $\MM_3(4)$ and $\MM_4(6)$ and further studied by Lanneau and Nguyen~\cite{LanneauNguyen}.
-More recently, Bouw and M\"oller~\cite{BouwMoeller2010}, generalizing Veech examples, introduce a family of Veech surfaces $S_{m,n}$ for which the Veech group is the triangle group $\Delta(m,n,\infty)$.
-They prove that some of them may be obtained as unfolding billiards.
-An explicit construction of those surfaces using polygons is given in~\cite{Hooper2012} (see also~\cite{Wright}).
+Beyond triangle groups, Calta~\cite{Calta2004} and McMullen~\cite{McMullen2003} introduced an infinite family of Veech surfaces with quadratic trace field in the stratum $\MM_2(2)$ (the family include $S_5$ and $S_8$).
+Later on, McMullen~\cite{McMullen2007} proved that this is the complete list of non-arithmetic surfaces in $\MM_2(2)$ and that in $\MM_2(1,1)$ the surface $S_{10}$ is the unique non-arithmetic Veech surface.
+Other surfaces with quadratic trace fields were discovered by McMullen~\cite{McMullen2006} in genus $3$ and $4$ and further studied by Lanneau and Nguyen~\cite{LanneauNguyen2014}.